d-khan/dslabs/Syllabus.md

 ## __Course description__

-This course introduces students to data structures and their implementation.
+This course is about learning data structures and their implementation.
 The emphasis is placed on implementing basic data structures such as stacks, heaps, queues, lists, linked lists, arrays, trees, hash tables, sorting, searching, etc., using C++ programming language.
 This course is designed for students majoring in computer information systems and computer science professionals who want to update their programming skills.

 ## Student learning outcomes
 - Demonstrate an ability to successfully follow a specification.
 Measurement Method: Development of classroom projects.